clojure-ts-mode

 Migrating to clojure-ts-mode

-is still required for cider and clj-refactor packages to work properly.
+required for CIDER and clj-refactor packages to work properly.

 - Check the value of